-Bedford Borough Council is preparing a local plan that will set out how much growth there should be in the borough in coming years (housing, jobs and associated infrastructure) and where it should take place.
+Bedford Borough Council has prepared a local plan that sets out how much growth there should be in the borough in coming years (housing, jobs and associated infrastructure) and where it should take place.
+The Bedford Borough Local Plan 2030 was adopted by Full Council on 15 January 2020.

-The Local Plan 2030: Plan for Submission and the supporting documents can be found below:
+The Local Plan 2030: Plan for Submission and the supporting documents (all PDFs) can be found below:

 - Local Plan 2030: Plan for Submission